LibrariesHacked/librarieshacked-web-content/articles/hybridevents.md

 Virtual attendance allows more people to be involved but also a more diverse group of people: location can be a limiting factor that affects the demographics of those who wish to attend.
 Sometimes this can be necessary (e.g. a hack event focussing on local data may want local people), but an event that addresses UK or global issues is limited by being held in a single location.
 As well as removing the location barrier, virtual participation can remove the obvious social barrier of those nervous of attending.

 ## sample options
-A number of useful solutions can be used for this:
+A number of useful solutions can be used for this.

 ### twitter walls
 Online solutions such as [live tweet app](https://www.livetweetapp.com/en/) and [twitter fall](http://www.twitterfall.com/), allow for display of tweets (from a particular hashtag or other search terms) on a dedicated broadcast screen.
 These can also allow for event photographs to be shown by encouraging participants to tweet pictures alongside hashtags - which are then shown on the twitter wall.